-In April 2017, the base track around Mauao was damaged during ex-Cyclone Debbie.
+In April 2017, a section of the Mauao base track was destroyed during ex-Cyclone Debbie.
 Council is working to restore and improve the track for the long-term.

 Temporary access installed

-Temporary access has been restored to the base track, enabling walkers to once again complete a loop around Mauao.
+Temporary access has been restored to the base track, enabling walkers to complete a loop around Mauao.

 Box steps have been built up and around the slip site.
 They are designed to be removable, and with no earthworks required to install them they have minimal impact on archaeological sites in the area.
 The temporary access solution is not wheelchair or pram accessible.
 It will remain in place until a long-term solution has been completed.